One minute, you feel clear and have a plan. The next? Your wife or girlfriend pokes you just right.

 Your Job Is to Stay In Your Lane

-A woman who tries to emotionally manipulate you isn’t the problem.
+A woman who tries to emotionally manipulate you isn’t the problem; falling for it is.

 You don’t have to fight back, raise your voice, or “win” the argument.

-If you’ve ever wondered how to stand up to your wife without pushing her away, welcome to the club.
-Maybe you see her overloading the family schedule or making decisions that exhaust everyone, but the second you step in, it turns into a fight.
-Watch the 25-minute video below or keep reading to learn how a mature, masculine man stands up to his wife—with attractive confidence, love, and calm leadership.
+To stand up to your wife without pushing her away requires leadership AND your emotional connection.
+Not just emotional connection to her, but emotional connection to the parts of YOU that are calm and ok.
+Maybe you see your wife overloading the family schedule or making decisions that exhaust everyone.
+You also know if you don’t step in, a train wreck is coming.
+But you know if you step in, it will turn into a fight.
+This doesn’t have to be a lose-lose situation.
+Watch the 25-minute video below or keep reading to learn how a mature, masculine man stands up to his wife with attractive confidence, love, and calm leadership.

-How to Stand Up to Your Wife Without Pushing Her Away Or Killing the Connection
+How to Stand Up to Your Wife Without Pushing Her Away Or Making Her Feel Attacked

 Most men swing between two extremes:

-The People-Pleaser – Avoids conflict, always says yes, and lets things slide to keep the peace.
+1. The people-pleaser who avoids conflict, always says yes, and lets things slide to keep the peace.
 His wife loses respect for him because she knows he’ll always back down.

-The Stubborn Ass – Stands his ground just to be right.
-Refuses to compromise out of ego, not leadership.
+2. The stubborn ass who stands his ground just to be right.
+Refuses to compromise out of ego.
 His wife feels disconnected and stops trusting him.

-Neither man creates respect, attraction, or real connection.
+Neither man creates respect, attraction, or a meaningful connection with their partner.

-If you want to know how to stand up to your wife without pushing her away, you need to find the middle ground.
+If you want to stand up to your wife without pushing her away, you need a balance between being the people pleaser and the stubborn ass.

 The Masculine Middle: Calm, Grounded Leadership